Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Machine learning (ML) is often, incorrectly, interchanged with artificial intelligence (AI), but ML is actually a sub field/type of AI.
 ML is also often referred to as predictive analytics, or predictive modelling.
 Coined by American computer scientist Arthur Samuel in 1959, the term ‘machine learning’ is defined as a “computer’s ability to learn without being explicitly programmed”.
 At its most basic, ML uses programmed algorithms that receive and analyse input data to predict output values within an acceptable range.
 As new data is fed to these algorithms, they learn and optimise their operations to improve performance, developing ‘intelligence’ over time [7].

 The majority of ML uses supervised learning.
-Supervised learning requires that the algorithm’s possible outputs are already known and that the data used to train the algorithm is already labeled with correct answers.
+Supervised learning requires that the algorithm’s possible outputs are already known and that the data used to train the algorithm is already labeled with correct answers (You will see an example of ML on the Iris data in section below).
 However, when data are not labelled, supervised learning is not possible, and an unsupervised learning approach is needed i.e. a type of ML algorithm used to draw inferences from datasets consisting of input data without labeled responses [6].

 The most common unsupervised learning method is cluster analysis, which endeavours to find natural clustering of the data to groups, and then map new data to these formed groups [8].
 With the Iris dataset however, the use of cluster analysis is not typical, since the dataset only contains two clusters with obvious separation.
 One of the clusters contains Iris setosa which is linearly separable from the other two.
 The other cluster contains both Iris virginica and Iris versicolor and is not separable without the species information Fisher used [9].

 The dataset is an excellent example of a traditional resource that has become a staple of the computing world, especially for testing purposes.
 New types of sorting models and taxonomy algorithms often use the Iris flower dataset as an input, to examine how various technologies sort and handle data sets.
 For example, programmers might download the Iris flower dataset for the purposes of testing a decision tree, or a piece of ML software.
 For this reason, the Iris dataset is built into some coding libraries, in order to make this process easier (e.g. Python’s "ScikitLearn" module comes preloaded with it) [10].

 The Iris dataset is probably the best known dataset to be found in the pattern recognition literature.
-The dataset is small but not trivial, simple but challenging, and the examples (cases) are real data, useful and of good analytical quality.
+The dataset is small but relevent, simple but challenging, and the examples (cases) are of real data, useful and of sound analytical quality.

 **METHOD:**